ballerina-platform/ballerina-platform.github.io/learn/deployment/awslambda.md

 The AWS Lambda extension provides the functionality to expose a Ballerina function as an AWS Lambda function.
 This is done by importing the `ballerinax/awslambda` module and simply annotating the Ballerina function with the `awslambda:Function` annotation.
 Also, the Ballerina function must have the following signature: `function (awslambda:Context, json) returns json|error`.

-The following Ballerina code gives an example on how to expose a function which generates a SHA256 hash from the given input in AWS Lambda.
+The following Ballerina code gives an example on how to expose a function, which generates a SHA256 hash from the given input in AWS Lambda.

 ```ballerina
 import ballerinax/awslambda;